Quantization of canonical bases and the quantum symplectic double: Introduction

-An important feature of the cluster Poisson variety is that this object carries a canonical Poisson structure and can be canonically quantized~\cite{ensembles,dilog}.
-In other words, there is a family of noncommutative algebras $\mathcal{O}_q(\mathcal{X}_{PGL_2,S})$ depending on a parameter $q$ such that $\mathcal{O}_q(\mathcal{X}_{PGL_2,S})$ coincides with the commutative algebra $\mathcal{O}(\mathcal{X}_{PGL_2,S})$ when $q=1$.
-In recent joint work with Kim~\cite{AK}, the author showed that Fock and Goncharov's canonical basis construction extends naturally to the quantum setting.
+An important feature of the cluster Poisson variety is that this object carries a canonical Poisson structure.
+For any ideal triangulation~$T$ of~$\Sigma$, there is a skew symmetric matrix~$\varepsilon_{ij}$~($i,j\in J_T$) such that the Poisson bracket is given on coordinates by